 In Resurrection Man, title character Mitch Shelley spends a couple of issues as a woman, after being tortured to death several times (with each time being more painful than the last).
 His persecutor has a theory (opinions differ as to the amount of Truth in Television therein):

 Mr. Bland: Women have appreciably higher pain thresholds than men.
 If Shelley reconfigures from each termination in a form suited to "protect" him from that method of death, then a female version would make sense.

-In one issue of Guy Gardner: Warrior, the title character's demonic archenemy Dementor turns him into a woman ("Gal Gardner") for no clear reason.
+In one issue of Guy Gardner: Warrior, the title character's demonic archenemy Dementor turns him into a woman ("Gal Gardner") for no clear reason, and later forces him/her to perform a fashion show for it by threatening hostages it has.
 (It would be highly cynical to suggest that the real reason was that, at the time, Guy was a rare example of a male character in a Stripperiffic costume, so naturally they wanted to show what it looked like on a female character.)